Saturday, April 21, 2012

 Luther's Sermon on the DAY OF CHRIST’S ASCENSION INTO HEAVEN.
 Mark 16:14-20

 Text: Mark 16:14-20.
-And afterward he was manifested unto the eleven themselves as they sat at meat; and he up-braided them with their unbelief and hardness of heart, because they believed not them that had seen him after he was risen.
-And he said unto them, Go ye into all the world, and preach the Gospel to the whole creation.
-He that believeth and is baptized shall be saved; but he that disbelieveth shall be condemned.
-And these signs shall accompany them that believe; in my name shall they cast out demons; they shall speak with new tongues; they shall take up serpents, and if they drink any deadly thing, it shall in no wise hurt them; they shall lay hands on the sick, and they shall recover.
+14 Afterward he appeared unto the eleven as they sat at meat, and upbraided them with their unbelief and hardness of heart, because they believed not them which had seen him after he was risen.
+15 And he said unto them, Go ye into all the world, and preach the gospel to every creature.
+16 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
+17 And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; 18 They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover.
+19 So then after the Lord had spoken unto them, he was received up into heaven, and sat on the right hand of God.
+20 And they went forth, and preached every where, the Lord working with them, and confirming the word with signs following.
+Amen.

 So then the Lord Jesus, after he had spoken unto them, was received up into heaven, and sat down at the right hand of God.